Ngdaz/Hackintosh-i511400-Giga-B560M-DSH3/README.md

 ### Working, sort of

-- [x] Sometime need to turn off and reopen monitor after wakeup from sleep
+- [x] Sometimes need to turn off and reopen the monitor after wakeup from sleep
-- [x] Screen go black but the PC still running when Win and Macos have the same refresh rate (I can't fix this but will merge pull request)
+- [x] Screen goes black but the PC still running when Win and macOS have the same refresh rate (I can't fix this but will merge the pull request)

 ### Not working at the moment

 - [ ] DP with 165hz (I have 2k 170hz Monitor)
-- [ ] AirDrop (change to realmac bluetooth will solve this)
+- [ ] AirDrop (change to real Mac Bluetooth will solve this)

 ### Not Tested